JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 to this place to steal the Moonstone.
 Their calculations were all thrown out, of course, by what happened in the house on Wednesday night; and they have no more to do with the actual loss of the jewel than you have.
-But I can tell you one thing, Mr. Betteredge–if WE don’t find the Moonstone, THEY will.
+But I can tell you one thing, Mr. Betteredge–if _We_ don’t find the Moonstone, _They_ will.
 You have not heard the last of the three jugglers yet.”

 Mr. Franklin came back from his walk as the Sergeant said those